 The texts of the yoga tradition seek answers to the bigger questions human beings ask themselves.
 What is my essential nature?
 Where did I come from?
 What happens when I die?
 How should I live?
 These writings invite us to enter different ways of seeing the world, expanding our horizons.
 Understanding yoga philosophy can enrich our daily practice, giving us a context for the practice of āsana (yoga postures), prāṇāyāma (breath control) and meditation.

-Short Courses in Yoga Philosophy run throughout the year offering an introduction to the key texts of the yoga tradition and an exploration of the relevance of the central concepts of yoga philosophy for today.
+I offer short courses in yoga philosophy throughout the year offering an introduction to the key texts of the yoga tradition and an exploration of the relevance of the central concepts of yoga philosophy for today.